NitorCreations/nameless-deploy-tools/docs/template-processing.md

 ### `Encrypt`

 Encrypts the value with a vault key.
 Can be configured to use a specific vault stack or a specific KMS key.
-Useful for example when you want to include sensitive data from Terraform stacks.
+Useful for example when you want to include sensitive data from Terraform stacks or environment variables.

 Here is an example:
 ```yaml